 In August 2011, following a three-day trial, the court stopped implementation of the voucher program, concluding that it violated five separate provisions of the Colorado Constitution as well as a Colorado statute.
 Among other things, the court held that the program unconstitutionally provides taxpayer money to religious institutions.

 On appeal, the Court of Appeals reversed the trial court's decision and upheld the voucher program.
 In March 2014, the Colorado Supreme Court agreed to hear the case.
-(Read our petition for review and reply brief in support of our petition.)
+(Read our opening brief, reply to the government's brief, and reply to the intervenors' brief.)